 Either way, I believe I have felt better avoiding constantly listening to music, on my headphones.

-Apparently living in the mountains might raise your testosterone!
+Apparently being in the mountains might raise your testosterone!
+But maybe not for a good reason.

 In this study (source), healthy, fit men between age 18 and 35 were sent from Palo Alto, California straight to the top of Pikes Peak in Colorado the next day!
 There they lived in a research lab at the summit, which is 14,115 ft above sea level.
 Their testosterone rapidly increased from the low 700’s ng/dl to between 900 and a little over 1000.
 Testosterone stayed this high the whole time they were at altitude.
 It should be noted that these men were selected to be quite fit, so they were probably not gasping for air too much at this altitude.
 They were also made to eat enough to maintain their body weight, which is apparently hard to do at altitude.